 - The items under Information were entered when the term was created.
 If you need to change anything, click edit in the header.

 - Statistics are aggregate totals from all courses and programs.
 Because of how the Students report counts students, some of the figures here will differ from those you find on that report.

 - Online Enrollment shows you when students (or different groups of students) can self-register for courses in this term.
 Read more about it in this article.

 - Course Evaluation Availability shows when students can take course evaluations, when the results are available to faculty, and when student grades will be locked if they don't submit an eval.
 Learn more in this article.

 The Courses view shows all of the term's course instances.
 This article describes how to add courses.

-- Rosters: Creates a PDF of all course rosters, with an option to include ID photos.
+- Export Rosters: Creates a PDF of all course rosters, with an option to include ID photos.

 The Faculty report lists every faculty member and teaching assistant listed for the term's courses.

 - Email/Text Faculty: Lets you contact everyone shown on the report (this is filter-sensitive).